 Leaving the -Xmx setting at a very high value all the time is discouraged, as it tends to mask memory leaks, and these need to be found and fixed.
 In some circumstances, it can also lead to unnecessarily high RAM consumption, can slow down the computer when it's forced to swap memory, and can deprive other applications of RAM.
 So, when you return to creating albums with more typical image files, reset the value to its default.

 There is also a way to reduce the amount of memory the application requires.
-Choose Tools (jAlbum on macOS), Preferences, General, and reduce the Number of threads setting.
+Choose Tools (jAlbum on macOS), Preferences, Advanced, and reduce the Number of threads setting.
 This will slow down album generation, but it will demand less RAM.